JeschkeLab/DeerLab/docsrc/source/api/fitbackground.rst

 Optional Arguments
 =========================================

-Optional arguments can be specified by parameter/value pairs.
-All property names are case insensitive and the property-value pairs can be passed in any order after the required input arguments have been passed..
+Additional arguments can be specified by optional name-value pairs.
+All names are case insensitive and the name-value pairs can be passed in any order after the required input arguments have been passed.

 .. code-block:: matlab

     B = fitbackground(args,'Property1',Value1,'Property2',Value2,...)

 - ``'ModDepth`` - Modulation depth
-    Fixes the modulation depth to a user-defined value instead of fitting it along the background.
+    Fixes the modulation depth to a user-defined value instead of fitting it along with the background parameters.

-    *Default:* [*empty*] (automatically fitted)
+    *Default:* ``[]`` (empty) (automatically fitted)

     *Example:*